liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 Iterative linear solvers optional input functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If any preconditioning is to be done within one of the ARKSPILS linear solvers, then the user must supply a preconditioner solve function *psolve* and specify its name in a call to :c:func:`ARKSpilsSetPreconditioner()`.
-The evaluation and preprocessing of any Jacobian-related data needed by the user's preconditioner solve function is done in the optional user-supplied function *psetup*.
-Both of these functions are fully specified in the section :ref:`CInterface.UserSupplied`.
-If used, the *psetup* function should also be specified in the call to :c:func:`ARKSpilsSetPreconditioner()`.
-The pointer user data received through :c:func:`ARKodeSetUserData()` (or a pointer to ``NULL`` if user data was not specified) is passed to the preconditioner *psetup* and *psolve* functions.
+As described in the section :ref:`Mathematics.Linear`, when using one of the ARKSPILS iterative linear solvers, a user may supply a preconditioning operator to aid in solution of the system.
+This operator consists of two user-supplied functions, *psetup* and *psolve*, that are supplied to ARKode using either the function :c:func:`ARKSpilsSetPreconditioner()` (for preconditioning the Newton system), or the function :c:func:`ARKSpilsSetMassPreconditioner()` (for preconditioning the mass matrix system).
+The *psetup* function should handle evaluation and preprocessing of any Jacobian or mass-matrix data needed by the user's preconditioner solve function, *psolve*.
+The user data pointer received through :c:func:`ARKodeSetUserData()` (or a pointer to ``NULL`` if user data was not specified) is passed to the *psetup* and *psolve* functions.
 This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied preconditioner functions without using global data in the program.
+If preconditioning is supplied for both the Newton and mass matrix linear systems, it is expected that the user will supply different *psetup* and *psolve* function for each.

-The ARKSPILS solvers require a function to compute an approximation to the product between the Jacobian matrix :math:`J(t,y)` and a vector :math:`v`.
-The user can supply his/her own Jacobian-times-vector approximation function, or use the default internal difference quotient function that comes with the ARKSPILS solvers.
+Additionally, when solving the Newton linear systems, the ARKSPILS solvers require a *jtimes* function to compute an approximation to the product between the Jacobian matrix :math:`J(t,y)` and a vector :math:`v`.
+The user can supply a custom Jacobian-times-vector approximation function, or use the default internal difference quotient function that comes with the ARKSPILS solvers.
 A user-defined Jacobian-vector function must be of type :c:func:`ARKSpilsJacTimesVecFn()` and can be specified through a call to :c:func:`ARKSpilsSetJacTimesVecFn()` (see the section :ref:`CInterface.UserSupplied` for specification details).
 As with the preconditioner user-supplied functions, a pointer to the user-defined data structure, *user_data*, specified through :c:func:`ARKodeSetUserData()` (or a ``NULL`` pointer otherwise) is passed to the Jacobian-times-vector function *jtimes* each time it is called.

-Similarly, if a problem involves a non-identity mass matrix, :math:`M\ne I`, then the ARKSPILS solvers require a function to compute an approximation to the product between the mass matrix :math:`M(t)` and a vector :math:`v`.
-This function must be user-supplied, and must be of type :c:func:`ARKSpilsMassTimesVecFn()`, and can be specified through a call to :c:func:`ARKSpilsSetMassTimesVecFn()`.
-Alternatively, since the mass matrix systems must also be solved separately from the implicit stage systems, if a user chooses an ARKSPILS solver for these mass matrix systems then the mass matrix vector product function must be supplied when setting up that linear solver module in any of the functions :c:func:`ARKMassSpgmr()`, :c:func:`ARKMassSpbcg()`, :c:func:`ARKMassSptfqmr()`, :c:func:`ARKMassPcg()` or :c:func:`ARKMassSpfgmr()`.
+Similarly, if a problem involves a non-identity mass matrix, :math:`M\ne I`, then the ARKSPILS solvers require a *mtimes* function to compute an approximation to the product between the mass matrix :math:`M(t)` and a vector :math:`v`.
+This function must be user-supplied, since there is no default value.  *mtimes* must be of type :c:func:`ARKSpilsMassTimesVecFn()`.  and can be specified through a call to  :c:func:`ARKSpilsSetMassTimesVecFn()`.
+If an ARKSPILS solver is also used for the mass matrix linear systems, then the *mtimes* function will already be provided in the call to :c:func:`ARKMassSpgmr()`, :c:func:`ARKMassSpbcg()`, :c:func:`ARKMassSptfqmr()`, :c:func:`ARKMassPcg()` or :c:func:`ARKMassSpfgmr()`, so it does not need to be supplied a second time.

 .. _CInterface.ARKSpilsInputTable: